top of page

 CONNELL'S DISQUALIFICATION TO BE RE-HEARD

 A meeting of the M.I.A Football League was held at Whitton on Friday night last.
-The following delegates being present:- Mr. T. Johnson (president) in the chair; W. Booth and F. Polkinghorne (Griffith), W Hennessy and D. Davis (Yanco), A. Keeble and J. McPhillips (Darlington Point), A. Lowrie and S. Crozier (Wamoon), Briggs (Stanbridge), W. Luhrs and J. Thompson (Whitton), Mr W. Jacka (secretary) was also present, Fivebough and Leeton Juniors were th only clubs unrepresented.
+The following delegates being present:- Mr. T. Johnson (president) in the chair; W. Booth and F. Polkinghorne (Griffith), W Hennessy and D. Davis (Yanco), A. Keeble and J. McPhillips (Darlington Point), A. Lowrie and S. Crozier (Wamoon), Briggs (Stanbridge), W. Luhrs and J. Thompson (Whitton), Mr. W. Jacka (secretary) was also present, Fivebough and Leeton Juniors were the only clubs unrepresented.

 Amongst the correspondence was a letter from Mr. W. G. Dreyer, secretary of the Griffith Club, lodging an appeal to the league to rescind the disqualification of player Jack Connell on the grounds that the offence did not warrant such a penalty.